By now you’ve heard repeatedly – you can’t stop marketing your services if you want a steady income flow.

 You can also use the letters designed for past clients and members of your sphere of influence: The event-themed keeping in touch letters.

-Decide that making yourself visible is a valuable component in your prospecting mix.
+Making yourself visible is a valuable component in prospecting & self-promotion.

 - Go for walks and talk to people.
 Many agents find that walking their dogs is a ticket to conversations.